Option Assignment: Defined and Explained

 It helps to run through an options assignment example to grasp how the process works.

-For puts, the purchaser of the option sells (or “puts”) shares to the writer by way of a short position.
+For puts, the purchaser of the option sells (or “puts”) shares to the writer, who is required to purchase the shares at the strike price.

 Option Assignment and Multi-Leg Strategies

-Some of the more complex options trading strategies, like those involving many legs, can face more option assignment risks.
-If just one leg of a broader trade is assigned, the writer must act.
-That might involve closing the entire strategy or simply adjusting the other legs to manage risk.
+Some of the more complex options trading strategies, like those involving many legs, may involve increased exposure to option assignment risks.
+If just one leg of a broader trade is assigned, the writer must act to preserve the strategy’s intended risk profile.
+That might involve closing the entire strategy or modifying the other legs to manage risk.

-Once an option seller’s position is assigned, the trader must meet the contract’s terms to buy or sell shares of the underlying security, regardless of what other legs the writer has active.
-That is part of the risk of selling options as part of a multi-leg strategy.
+Once an option seller’s position is assigned, the trader must meet the contract’s terms to buy or sell shares of the underlying security, regardless of what other legs remain open or are part of a multi-leg strategy.

 What Does Assignment Mean for Individual Investors?

-Options assignment is just another risk to be mindful of when selling puts and calls.
-While there are plenty of upshots to writing options, such as collecting premium, assignment risk is present.
-It’s important that you check with your brokerage firm to know their option assignment process and cut-off times.
-Some firms might have significant costs while others might feature option assignment free trading.
+Options assignment is just another risk to be mindful of when selling puts and calls as part of an options strategy or standalone trade.
+While there are plenty of upshots to writing options, such as collecting premium, assignment risk remains a key consideration.
+It’s important that you check with your brokerage firm to understand their option assignment process and cut-off times.
+Some firms might have significant costs while others may waive fees for option assignment.

 The Takeaway

 Option assignment happens to writers of contracts when the owner of puts or calls elects to exercise their right.
-Options sellers are then required to purchase or deliver shares to the individual exercising.
-The OCC randomly selects sellers through the option assignment process.
+Options sellers are then required to purchase or deliver shares at the strike price to the individual exercising.
+Option assignment is facilitated by the OCC, which uses a lottery-style process to randomly select member brokerage firms with short positions, which in turn identify sellers for assignment.

 FAQ